antho31/bufalo-nft-skulls/README.md

 💰 Hold-to-earn : receive a certain amount of $BUFA tokens (depending on the rarity of the NFT's attributes) every day.
 Spend these against benefits.

-🌐 More info on the website coming soon [bufalomusic.com](https://bufalomusic.com)
+🌐 More info on the website [bufalomusic.com](https://bufalomusic.com)

 ## Allowlists